generation_options

 With these options, drift will analyze queries under the assumption that a SQL

-taking a non-nullable textual value an a nullable
+function called my_function taking a non-nullable textual value an a nullable

 integer will return a non-null value that drift can interpret as a boolean.

-The syntax for a function type is defined as <return type> (<argument types>)
+The syntax for a function type is defined as <return type> (<argument types>).

 Each type consists of an arbitrary word used to determine column affinity,

-with drift also supporting DATETIME
+with drift also supporting DATETIME and BOOLEAN as type hints.
+Then, the

-keyword can be used to indicate whether the type is nullable.
+optional NULL keyword can be used to indicate whether the type is nullable.

-Recommended options¶
+Recommended options#

 In general, we recommend using the default options.